Multiple kernel learning for integrative consensus clustering of 'omic datasets: Discussion

 \section{Discussion}

 In the first part of this work we have given the algorithm for COCA, a widely used method in integrative clustering of genomic data, highlighting the main issues of using this method.
-We have also presented KLIC, a novel approach to integrative clustering, that allows to combine multiple datasets to find a global clustering of the data and is well-suited for the analysis of large datasets, such as those often encountered in genomics applications.
-The advantage of using KLIC instead of COCA is that KLIC is able to incorporate more detailed information about the data from each dataset into the final clustering.
-In fact, while COCA performs a combination of the clusters found in each dataset, KLIC uses the similarities between data points observed in each dataset to perform the integrative step.
-Moreover, it is not clear how much each dataset influences the final clustering in COCA, whereas the output of KLIC includes a list of weights, one for each dataset.
-We have shown through simulation studies that, using KLIC, it is possible combine datasets having different levels of noise, assigning higher weights to the most informative ones.
+We have also presented KLIC, a novel approach to integrative clustering, that allows multiple datasets to be combined to find a global clustering of the data and is well-suited for the analysis of large datasets, such as those often encountered in genomics applications.
+A defining difference between KLIC and COCA is that, while COCA performs a combination of the clusters found in each dataset, KLIC uses the similarities between data points observed in each dataset to perform the integrative step.
+Moreover, KLIC weights each dataset individually, which allows more informative datasets to be upweighted relative to less informative ones, as demonstrated in our simulation study.
+Finally, we have used KLIC to integrate multiple 'omic datasets, in two different real world applications, finding biologically meaningful clusters.
+The results compare favourably to those obtained with COCA.